geeksforsocialchange/two-towers/content/timeline/catherine_grandfather_fire/index.md

 source: Catherine # Sheila # If we have it
 link: # https://wikipedia.org/dsdsadsa # If we have it
 image_alt: A scan of a newspaper clipping with the headline “Bucket brigade to the rescue” and the subheading “Fire leaves flats with no water”.
 The article is accompanied by a photo of three residents carrying buckets of water from Summervale House to Crossbank House.
 The residents are Mr John Lamb, Mrs Mary Turner and Mr Eric Eckersley.
 There is another, smaller news clipping in the scan, of Mr John Lamb sending Christmas greetings to all his friends.
 The clippings are backed on pink card.  # If there is one
-image_caption: A newspaper clipping from 1985 about the community response to a fire at Crossbank House # If there is one
+image_caption: A newspaper clipping from 1985 about the community response to a fire at Crossbank House.
+Oldham Evening Chronicle, courtesy of Oldham Local Studies and Archives.
+The image is © Oldham Council and may not be reproduced without permission. # If there is one
 image_path: fire.jpg # If there is one, should be colocated with the index.md file in the folder
 ---